prof3ssorSt3v3/mad9011/docs/assignments/hybrid2.md

 <img src="../assets/2-glossy_blue_button.png" alt="Blue Button" width="50%">

-- Challenge: Apply different visual treatment to the button
+- Challenge: Apply different visual treatment to the button.
 - Take a screenshot of your Ai workspace to show your artwork and layer organization, and as usual select all the shapes before taking the screenshot for submission.
 - File naming example: *TomSmith-010-button.png* [fullname-section#-button.png]